Primitive stable representations of free Kleinian groups: Primitive stable representations of a free group

-\begin{proof}[Proof of Theorem \ref{main with parabolics}(sufficiency)] If there is no ending lamination $\lambda_i$, then by the same argument as the proof of Theorem 4.1 in Minsky \cite{Min2}, we see that $\rho$ is primitive stable.
+\begin{proof}[Proof of Theorem \ref{main with parabolics} (sufficiency)] If there is no ending lamination $\lambda_i$, then by the same argument as the proof of Theorem 4.1 in Minsky \cite{Min2}, we see that $\rho$ is primitive stable.

-If there is at least one ending lamination, then we consider $\Lambda$ as before, and repeating the same argument as in the case without parabolics replacing Corollary \ref{lem} with Corollary \ref{lem with parabolics}, we complete the proof. \end{proof}
+If there is at least one ending lamination, then we consider $\Lambda$ which is the union of the ending laminations and parabolic curves, and get the equivalence relation $\widetilde{\mathcal R}$ from $\widetilde \Lambda$ as we explained just before stating Theorem \ref{Mj2}.
+Repeating the same argument as in the case without parabolics replacing Corollary \ref{lem} with Corollary \ref{lem with parabolics}, we complete the proof. \end{proof}

-By Minsky's result that the restriction of a primitive stable representation to a proper free factor of the free group is Schottky, we immediately get \begin{cor}Let $M=\H^3/\rho(F)$ as in Theorem \ref{main without parabolics} or \ref{main with parabolics}.
-If $F_n=A*B$ into two nontrivial free factors, then the covering manifold corresponding to $A$ or $B$ is convex cocompact, i.e., Schottky. \end{cor} Also as a corollary of Theorems \ref{main without parabolics} and \ref{main with parabolics}, we get \begin{cor} Let $M=\H^3/\rho(F)$ as in Theorem \ref{main without parabolics} or \ref{main with parabolics}.
-Then there is a compact set in $M$ containing all the closed geodesics representing primitive elements. \end{cor} \begin{proof} This follows from the definition of primitive stability.
-If $\rho$ is primitive stable, there are uniform $K, \epsilon$ such that for any primitive word $w_n$, the line $\tau_{\rho,o}(\widetilde w_n)$ is $(K,\epsilon)$-quasi-geodesic.
-This implies that there is a uniform $L$ such that $\tau_{\rho,o}(\widetilde w_n)$ and the geodesic line connecting their ideal endpoints are within Hausdorff distance $L$.
-By projecting them down to $M$, we see that any primitive closed geodesic stays in the $L$-neighbourhood of the projection of $\tau_{\rho,o}(\Gamma_F)$, which is compact. \end{proof}
+By Minsky's result that the restriction of a primitive stable representation to a proper free factor of the free group is Schottky, we immediately get the following corollary. \begin{cor}Let $M=\H^3/\rho(F)$ as in Theorem \ref{main without parabolics} or \ref{main with parabolics}.
+If $F_n=A*B$ into two nontrivial free factors, then the covering manifold corresponding to $A$ or $B$ is convex cocompact, i.e., Schottky. \end{cor} Note that the the above corollary can be also obtained by Canary's covering theorem (\cite{Ca2}) directly.